mike99mac/minimy-mike99mac/README.md

     **``$ sudo reboot``**

-- Restart your SSH session.
+- Restart your SSH session when it comes back up.
-- Run the same script again to see how the environment has changed
+- Run the same script again to see how the environment has changed.

     **``$ lsenv``**